Registered Cossacks: Right-Bank Hetmanate (1660–1699)

+Left-Bank Hetmanate (Town Cossacks, 1660–1765)

-Under the rule of hetmans between the mid-17th and late 18th centuries, Registered Cossacks became part of the class of Town Cossacks (Городові козаки).
+Under the rule of Left-Bank hetmans between the mid-17th and late 18th centuries, Registered Cossacks became part of the class of "Town Cossacks".
 They were the largest group of "service people" in the Hetmanate and were recruited on a hereditary basis.
 According to the hetmans' agreements with the tsars, Town Cossacks received the right to inherit property, were freed of taxation and could engage in various activities including trade, crafts, hunting, fishing and sale of alcohol.
 They were subject to a separate jurisdiction and could only be judged by a Cossack military tribunal headed by the hetman and members of Cossack starshyna.

 Most of the Town Cossacks served as cavalry.
 Their numbers in Left-bank Ukraine rose from 20,000 during the 1660s to 30,000 in 1687 and 55,240 in 1723.
 During the hetmanship of Ivan Skoropadsky and Danylo Apostol in the 1720s additional duties were introduced for Town Cossacks, including quartering of dragoons, payment of general taxes and participation in public works.
 According to a 1735 decree by the tsarist government, only Elected Cossacks retained their old rights.
 During that period numerous Town Cossacks entered into dependence from landowners.
 After the introduction of serfdom in Left-bank Ukraine in 1783, most of them received equal status with state peasants.